 Repsol SA (Germany) Analysis

-Repsol SA has over 7.73 Billion in debt which may indicate that it relies heavily on debt financing.
-Repsol SA's financial risk is the risk to Repsol SA stockholders that is caused by an increase in debt.
+Repsol SA has over 2.16 Billion in debt which may indicate that it relies heavily on debt financing.
+At this time, Repsol SA's Long Term Debt is most likely to decrease significantly in the upcoming years.
+The Repsol SA's current Net Debt is estimated to increase to about 5.2 B, while Short and Long Term Debt is projected to decrease to roughly 1.8 B. Repsol SA's financial risk is the risk to Repsol SA stockholders that is caused by an increase in debt.

 Asset vs Debt